-We have talked with over a thousand people with undisclosed foreign accounts and foreign income.
+We have talked with over a thousand people that have undisclosed foreign accounts and foreign income.
 We have learned a lot since the first Offshore Disclosure Initiative in 2009.
 It is our position that the IRS is the most powerful collection agency in the world.
-Truth, justice, liberty, limited government, well those are all nice ideas, but the fact is that we are all supplicants of the IRS.
+Truth, justice, liberty, limited government...well, those are all nice ideas, but the fact is that we are all supplicants of the IRS.
 And that includes those with unreported income and unreported FBARs, the IRS says, use the OVDP.
 No matter how unfair it may seem.

-But not everyone understand this.
-So we, as counselors, find ourselves in the position of having the “sell” the IRS Offshore Voluntary Disclosure Program.
+Not everyone understands this so we, as counselors, find ourselves in the position of having to "sell" the IRS Offshore Voluntary Disclosure Program.
 Not that we think the OVDP is fair or equitable, or is even constitutionally permissible.
-But when faced with two bad alternatives, the OVDP or rolling the dice, OVDP comes out ahead.
-That’s our opinion anyway.
-Gambling with the IRS, especially when the stakes are so high, just doesn’t make sense to us.
+But when faced with two bad alternativesc - the OVDP or rolling the dice, OVDP comes out ahead.
+That's our opinion anyway.
+Gambling with the IRS, especially when the stakes are so high, just doesn't make sense to us.
 Maybe you disagree.
 But to help you make sense of what is the best course of action, here are the most common objections we hear.

-Why can’t it be right?
-Or, to put it another way, why isn’t this logical extension of a progressive tax structure that was specifically designed to take more from people who made more?
-Objections to the income tax unfairness have been going on for 100 years.
-The progressive tax is precisely about being unfair to (certain) people with higher wealth.
+Why can't it be right?
+Or, to put it another way, why isn't this logical extension of a progressive tax structure that was specifically designed to take more from people who made more?
+Objections to the income tax unfairness have been going on for hundreds of years.
+The progressive tax is about being unfair to (certain) people with higher wealth.

 This doesn't take the sting away for a widow expat who has been living in Europe for 40 years, who, even though she hired tax professionals and tried to always do the right thing and didn't know she had to include her foreign interest in her return.
 And now she has her entire life savings at risk.
 I really wish someone at the IRS thought of these people before not including them from the much simpler and far less punitive streamlined OVDP.

-But let’s see if some math can take away the sting.
+Let's see if some math can take away the sting.
+Yes, math.

-Now this is something you need to know.
-Let’s say you gamble.
-And decide not to get into the OVDP.
+Let's say you gamble and decide not to get into the OVDP.
 Did you know that it will take the IRS a long time to get to you to assess you FBAR penalties in an FBAR audit?

 But would you believe that this is not a good thing?